 CERCLA prohibits EPA from use of funds from the Superfund Account on operation and maintenance (O&M) of remedies.
 The entity responsible for O&M on completed and accepted remedial work may vary.
-In general, O&M on EPA selected cleanup actions will be performed by the Trust; the State of Idaho; local governmental jurisdictions or parties who are required to perform O&M activities by judicial or administrative settlement, environmental covenants/conservation easements or the Institutional Control Program.
+In general, O&M on EPA selected cleanup actions will be performed by the CDA Trust; the State of Idaho; local governmental jurisdictions or parties who are required to perform O&M activities by judicial or administrative settlement, environmental agreements, covenants, and conservation easements such as projects constructed under the Remedy Protection and Paved Roads Programs or the Institutional Control Program.